 - Tizanidine (Zanaflex)

-Your child’s doctor might also recommend local injections of botulinum toxin type A or intrathecal baclofen therapy, which delivers the drug by an implantable pump.
+Your child’s doctor might recommend local injections of botulinum toxin type A or intrathecal baclofen therapy as well.

 The Long-Term Outlook